50 Best Happy Birthday Wishes For Pastor’s Wife

 Moms Matter – a LOT

-You can easily feel like you are simply a grocery store fetcher, mess-up cleaner, and carpool guru wondering where your personal life went.
+You can easily feel like you are simply a grocery store fetcher.
+Also a mess-up cleaner and carpool guru wondering where your personal life went.

 The beautiful sacrifice that you make is more than a momentary affliction.
-The powerful message of God’s love is working in you to become one of His role models to the next generation.
+The powerful message of God’s love is working in you to become His role model to the next generation.

 Perhaps it has been a long time since you even had time to read a book besides the Bible.
 Perhaps you are a Sunday school teacher who reads the Word of God to teach from instead of soaking in.